Fruit Trees Only Logo

 Natural Predators: Encourage ladybugs, lacewings, and other beneficial insects that prey on aphids.

-Spray: Use Insecticidal Soap or Captain Jack's Neem Oil, applying directly to affected areas.
+Spray: Use Captain Jack's Neem Oil or Fertilome Systemic Drench, applying directly to affected areas.

 Fruit Flies: Small flies attracted to ripe or fermenting fruit.